senna1128/mlakolar.github.io/content/authors/ming-yu/_index.md

   - course: PhD in Econometrics and Statistics
     institution: University of Chicago Booth School of Business
     year: 2020
-  - course: M.S. in Statistics
+  - course: MS in Statistics
     institution: University of Chicago
     year: 2016
-  - course: B.S. in Mathematics
+  - course: BS in Mathematics
     institution: Peking University
     year: 2014